 Help & support

-Monthly Cost of Acceptance information will be available on your first merchant statement.
 For the period where Cost of Acceptance isn't available, you can choose not to surcharge or to surcharge at a rate that is deemed reasonable for the month.
 A reasonable surcharge is a rate no higher than what it costs you to process a transaction.

 You should only have to review the level of surcharge once a year using your annual Cost of Acceptance information.
-If this isn’t available (because you’re a new merchant), your business is seasonal, or your transactions change from month to month, you can change your surcharge limit on a monthly basis using your monthly statements.
+If this isn’t available (because you’re a new merchant, your business is seasonal, or your transactions change from month to month), you can change your surcharge limit on a monthly basis using your monthly statements.

 Your Cost of Acceptance is shown as N/A when there isn’t enough information to calculate your Cost of Acceptance.
 This may occur if you’re a new merchant or your facility has been inactive for some time.